HelloYeew/mamizu-api/README.md

 I want to make my personal API as I want to explore more framework and this API is about my personal project.
 So why just not make a API for my personal project?
 That's it.

+## Development status

+The development progress is slow because I have a lot of IRL stuff but the GET response is finish.

 ## Why this name?

 I put this API beside [mamizu](https://github.com/HelloYeew/mamizu) because I don't want to pay more server fee.